Limited availability by phone; questions by email.

 Ban on cash payments above €3,000: what does this mean for you?

-In this article, you will learn what this upcoming ban entails, why it is being introduced, and what the expected impact is for customers of The Silver Mountain who want to buy gold with cash or pay cash for gold.
+In this article, you will read about what this ban entails, why it is being implemented, and the consequences for customers of The Silver Mountain who wish to buy gold with cash or make cash payments for gold.

-- The ban applies to all traders in goods, including precious metals.
+• The ban applies to all traders in goods, including precious metals dealers.

-This measure affects various sectors, including the precious metals industry, and impacts consumers who rely on cash as a payment method.
+This measure affects multiple sectors, including the precious metals industry, and impacts consumers who use cash as a means of payment.
 The ban forms part of the Anti-Money Laundering Action Plan Act (Wet plan van aanpak witwassen) and affects everyone who prefers paying with cash.

 Key points: